manavsagar46/Log_Analysis_Script/README.md

 #### **Overview**
 This Python tool analyzes server logs to:
 - Count requests per IP.
-- Identify the most accessed endpoint..
+- Identify the most accessed endpoint.
 - Detect suspicious activity (failed login attempts exceeding a threshold).

 Results are displayed in the console and saved in a CSV file in the `output` folder.